materialsintelligence/propnet/README.md

 ![Full graph](docs/images/readme_full_graph.svg)

 Incorporating all the models and node types into the full graph, we can see a clear separation between data (`Materials` and their associated `Properties`), and logic (`Models` and their associated `PropertyTypes`, which form the input and output of `Models`).

+In practice, the 'logic layer' is the same for all Propnet instances, while the 'data layer' usually comes from a `Material` graph, which can be composed into the Propnet graph.

 To 'solve' the graph, we look for `PropertyType` nodes that do not have any associated `Properties`, and then from the graph topology see if there is a route to calculate this property.
 If a route exists, the property is calculated, and a new `Property` inserted into the graph.
 The direction of the edge indicates whether the property is an input or output from a given model.